toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 We will need to find
 $$ \min\limits_{\theta,\phi} L$$

 The problem with autoencoders are that they are not a generative model, as it does not define a distribution over the dataset.
-The biggest problem lies with its latent representations as it is deterministic, for same input it always generate same output.
+The biggest problem lies with its latent representations as it is deterministic, for same input it will always generate same output.

-It is like saying that for each point in the latent space, it is corresponding only to one image.
+It's like saying that each point in the latent space corresponds to a unique image.w

 ### VAE (Variational autoencoders)